 Support from funds for the purchase of modern vehicles for the Road Transport Inspectorate

-We take care of safety on Polish roads.
-We have transferred more than PLN 27 million from the European Funds for Infrastructure, Climate, Environment 2021-2027 (EFICE) program for the project entitled “Strengthening the Capacity of the Transport Inspectorate II”.
+We are strengthening safety on Polish roads.
+We have transferred more than PLN 27 million from the European Funds for Infrastructure, Climate, Environment 2021-2027 (EFICE) program for the project entitled “Strengthening the Potential of the Road Transport Inspection II”.

 Poland a European leader